agsdot/.emacs.d/README.md

-My .emacs.d/ configs

-Real brief intro, I'll spruce up this README soon/later.
+My .emacs.d/ configs, synced up with what has been on my dotfiles [repo](github.com/agsdot/dotfiles), as of November 2014.

 git clone https://github.com/agsdot/.emacs.d.git ~/.emacs.d
-cd ~/.emacs.d
-git submodule init
-git submodule update

-Basically pull in my .emacs.d configs and then source the submodules, which now includes neotree.

 Enjoy,